Shutdown of Sky Global

 Sky Global was a communications network and service provider founded in 2008 in Vancouver, Canada.
-It developed the world's largest encrypted messaging network called Sky ECC, operating through three servers of the OVHcloud company in Roubaix, France.
-A significant share of the system's users were international crime organizations involved in drug trafficking, and the company management was suspected of collusion.
+It developed an encrypted messaging platform called Sky ECC with 70,000 users operating through three servers of the OVHcloud company in Roubaix, France.
+A significant share of the system's users were international crime organizations involved in drug trafficking, and Sky Global's management was suspected of collusion.

-In a series of police raids against criminal organizations in several countries in early 2021, a part of Sky's infrastructure in Western Europe was dismantled, and US Department of Justice issued an arrest warrant against the company's CEO Jean-François Eap.
+In a series of police raids against criminal organizations in several countries in early 2021, a part of Sky Global's infrastructure in Western Europe was dismantled, and US Department of Justice issued an arrest warrant against the company's CEO Jean-François Eap.
 On March 19, 2021, the company apparently shut down the operations after BlackBerry cut it off from its services.
 Its website has been seized by the FBI.